microsoft/pxt/docs/targets/pxtarget.md

 Fields labelled as "DERIVED" in the comments are populated by PXT from other sources, as indicated.
 All other fields below are user-supplied.
 Optional fields have a "?" after their name.

-All PXT targets/packages also must supply an NPM [package.json](https://docs.npmjs.com/files/package.json) file, which describes the versioning, dependency and resources required to build the target/package.
+All PXT targets also must supply an NPM [package.json](https://docs.npmjs.com/files/package.json) file, which describes the versioning, dependency and resources required to build the target.
 You can find examples for pxt-sample and pxt-microbit here:
 * https://github.com/Microsoft/pxt-sample/blob/master/package.json
 * https://github.com/Microsoft/pxt-microbit/blob/master/package.json